timjogorman/RicherEventDescription/guidelines.md

 - *He*'s *rolling* in the *dough*.
 He *made* *\$50k*
 **last week**!

-In the first two idioms, ``head'' does have a concrete referent (the speaker's physical head), although it is not literally exploding or being overflown.
+In the first two idioms, "head" does have a concrete referent (the speaker's physical head), although it is not literally exploding or being overflown.
 Similarly, *practice* clearly refers to the training, and *dough* is just another term for `money', allowing a WHOLE/PART relationship with \$50k.

-Even though this may seem unsatisfying, a surprising amount of this information can be recovered by verb sense disambiguation (``Kick'' has a `the bucket' sense which is specified as meaning ``death''), and by work being done in other contexts.
+Even though this may seem unsatisfying, a surprising amount of this information can be recovered by verb sense disambiguation ("Kick" has a `the bucket' sense which is specified as meaning "death"), and by work being done in other contexts.
 Because we are working directly with the text (rather than at some abstract level), we must mark the text as it stands and allow humans to parse as we do best.